atsvetkov/tsvetkov.io/content/post/redis-based-distributed-cache-in-aspnet-core.md

     I am by no means an expert in Redis, so if you want to know more about what, how and why, head over to the [official documentation](https://redis.io/documentation).

-2. Assuming that you already have a .NET Core 2.0 web application code open (if not, first [download and install .NET Core 2.0 Preview 2 SDK](https://www.microsoft.com/net/core/preview#windowscmd) and create a new web app with `dotnet new web` command), you should already have everything prepared for enabling distributed caching.
+2. Assuming that you already have a .NET Core 2.0 web application code open (if not, first [download and install .NET Core 2.0 SDK](https://www.microsoft.com/net/core#windowscmd) and create a new web app with `dotnet new web` command), you should already have everything prepared for enabling distributed caching.
 But, didn't I say that there is a specific NuGet package needed for this?
 Right, however the .NET Core 2.0 web app template references the uber meta-package [`Microsoft.AspNetCore.All`](https://www.nuget.org/packages/Microsoft.AspNetCore.All/), which already has this covered (this is a part of "sensible defaults" that I mentioned).
 You can easily see this if you download the package and look into the contents with [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer):

     {{< figure src="/images/microsoft-aspnetcore-all-package-contents.png" title="" >}}